xpinux/XpHunt/README.md

 * Your changes do not break existing functionality.
 * Your changes are accompanied by tests where appropriate.

+# Troubleshooting
+If you encounter any issues while using VulnFinder, check the following:

+* You have installed the prerequisites correctly.
+* You are running the script with the correct arguments.
+* You have permission to write to the download

 # Credits
 This script was created by Xpinux based on the Bash scripting knowledge and examples from the following sources:

-searchsploit documentation
+1. searchsploit documentation
-Metasploit Framework documentation
+2. Metasploit Framework documentation